Mirko Wolter

 Mirko Wolter (born 6 September 1976 in Güstrow, Germany) is a former motorcycle speedway rider from Germany.
 He earned four international caps for the German national speedway team.

 Career

 Wolter first rode in the United Kingdom, riding with the Sheffield Tigers in the Premier League in 1996 and 1997.
 He did however suffer a bad crash to end his 1996 season.
-After a six-year absence he was signed by the Trelawny Tigers in 2003.
+After a six-year absence, he was signed by the Trelawny Tigers in 2003.

-He appeared as a wildcard in 2001 German Speedway Grand Prix.
+Wolter appeared as a wildcard in 2001 German Speedway Grand Prix.

-He was a three times German champion, winning the German Individual Speedway Championship in 1999, 2002 and 2004.
+Wolter was a three -time German champion, winning the German Individual Speedway Championship in 1999, 2002 and 2004.